 A clavicle fracture or broken collar bone as it is also known is a fracture of the clavicle bone which runs along the front of the shoulder to the breast bone or sternum in the middle of the chest.

-- The injury is likely to take 4 to 6 weeks to heal.
+Rehabilitation will involve regaining full range of motion using mobility exercises and stretches, as well as ensuring strength is not affected.
+The injury is likely to take 4 to 6 weeks to heal.
 You should not do any sports or even running until it has properly healed.
 You may, however, be able to cycle on a stationary bike.